Dental Crowns and Bridges

 Dental crowns and bridges have been among the most widely used devices for cosmetically addressing broken, decayed, damaged and missing teeth for many years.
 Crowns, also known sometimes as caps, are generally used to strengthen and repair broken, decayed or damaged teeth, while bridges are often an effective and economical means for treating patients with missing teeth.

 Crowns can be made of a variety of materials, with new materials being continually introduced as cosmetic dental technology evolves.
-As part of Mexico’s largest private hospital network, the Angeles Dental Center boasts the facilities, technology, medical expertise and patient care of a world class dentistry provider.
+As part of Mexico’s largest private hospital network, our Dental Center boasts the facilities, technology, medical expertise and patient care of a world class dentistry provider.

 Most Trusted and Recognized Hospital for +40 years